 The French program at WSU not only provides a comprehensive and practical understanding and use of the French language but also develops intellectual curiosity, critical thinking skills, and an appreciation of the humanistic context of international, especially French-speaking, cultures.
 Our program includes language courses from beginning to advanced levels, as well as courses on French and Francophone literature, film, and culture, all taught by native or near-native French speakers.

-A minor in French requires FREN 101-204 (or equivalent proficiency) plus three additional courses, one of which may be one of the new courses on French film, culture or literature taught in English.
 A limited number of credits may also be applied from study abroad to the major or minor in French.
-Students who want to study abroad in a French-speaking region are advised to start French language study at WSU as early as possible, preferably in the freshman year.
-Good progress also should be made on completing UCORE and major core courses prior to the study abroad experience (usually during the junior year).
+Students who want to study abroad in a French-speaking region are advised to start French language study at WSU as early as possible, preferably in the freshman year and to join a program abroad during the junior year.
+Good progress also should be made on completing UCORE and major core courses prior to the study abroad experience.

 Layered with both history and all things avant-garde and ultramodern, Paris retains an enduring prestige through the ages.
 The 6-week immersive study program will be centrally located within proximity of Paris’ most renowned cultural, artistic, and academic institutions.